Clifford Ross Powell

-Clifford Ross Powell (July 26, 1893 – March 28, 1973) was a former New Jersey state senator.
+Clifford Ross Powell (July 26, 1893 – March 28, 1973) was an American attorney, Republican politician, acting governor of New Jersey, and major general in the New Jersey National Guard.
+During World War II, he served as commander of the 44th Infantry Division and later as Chief of Psychological Warfare for the Twelfth United States Army Group in the European Theater of Operations.

+Powell served in the New Jersey General Assembly, where he was majority leader and speaker, and later represented Burlington County in the New Jersey Senate.
+As president of the Senate, he briefly served as acting governor of New Jersey in January 1935.

 Biography

 He was born in Lumberton Township, New Jersey on July 26, 1893.
 He was educated at Mount Holly High School, studied law, and attained admission to the bar.
 Powell practiced in Mount Holly, New Jersey, and served as an Assistant County Prosecutor for Burlington County, New Jersey and the city or town attorney for several Burlington County municipalities.

-Powell enlisted in the New Jersey National Guard, and advanced to the rank of sergeant.
+Powell enlisted in the New Jersey National Guard as a private in 1913, and advanced to the rank of sergeant.
 He served in the United States Army during World War I, receiving a commission in the Aviation branch.
-During the war he was wounded, credited with shooting down two German planes, and received the Croix de Guerre twice.
-In 1941 he was promoted to Major General in the New Jersey National Guard as commander of the 44th Infantry Division.
-Powell was relieved of his division command after maneuvers in North and South Carolina, and continued to serve in New Jersey until he retired from the military in 1948.
+During World War I, Powell served with the French 9th Bombardment Group and participated in six major operations.
+He was shot down and wounded on June 1, 1918, and his flight record credited him with the destruction of two enemy aircraft and participation in bombing raids.
+His World War I decorations included the Purple Heart, the French Croix de Guerre, and the New Jersey Distinguished Service Medal.

 In 1922 he was elected to the New Jersey State Assembly.
 He was Majority Leader in 1924, and served as Speaker in 1925.

 He was a member of the New Jersey Senate from Burlington County, New Jersey from 1928 to 1939.
 He served as acting governor for the last five days of his tenure as President of the New Jersey Senate, after A. Harry Moore resigned to take a seat in the United States Senate.
 In his brief time as acting governor, he took the opportunity to abolish the New Jersey State Recovery Administration, the state-level counterpart of the National Recovery Administration, which had been establishing minimum prices and other "fair competition" codes.
 He ran unsuccessfully for governor in 1937.